yahavi/bamboo-artifactory-plugin/CONTRIBUTING.md

 ```shell script
 mvn clean package
 ```
-After the build finished, you'll find the bamboo-artifactory-plugin-<version>.jar file in the *target* directory.
+After the build finished, you'll find the `bamboo-artifactory-plugin-<version>.jar` file under *target* directory.
-This jar file can be loaded into Bamboo.
+This jar can be loaded into Bamboo.

 ## Testing the Code
+To run integration tests, the plugin uses the Atlassian Wired tests infrastructure.
+You can read more about it [here](https://developer.atlassian.com/server/framework/atlassian-sdk/run-wired-tests-with-the-plugin-test-console).

 ### Preconditions
 1. [Install the Atlassian SDK](https://developer.atlassian.com/server/framework/atlassian-sdk/install-the-atlassian-sdk-on-a-linux-or-mac-system/).
 For example, to install with Homebrew run: